 Allowability of costs shall be determined in accordance with the cost principles applicable to the entity incurring the costs.
-Thus, allowability of costs incurred by State, local or federally-recognized Indian tribal governments, and non-profits, is determined in accordance with the provisions of 2 CFR 200 Subpart E - Cost Principles.
+Thus, allowability of costs incurred by state, local or federally recognized Tribal governments, and nonprofits, is determined in accordance with the provisions of 2 CFR 200 Subpart E - Cost Principles.